Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 Gui:endContainer()
 ```
-All three Rect widgets will be drawn in a horizontal row, in order, beginning in the upper-left interior corner of their parent Container, and each Rect will retain its fixed height and width.
+All three Rect elements will be drawn in a horizontal row, in order from left to right next to each other, with the entire group of three Rects centered in their parent Container.
+Each element will retain its fixed height and width.

 ### Alignment

-Alignment is a property that can be used to position an element relatively to any of the four sides of its parent Container or to the element beside the selected child element in the designated direction.
+Alignment is a property that can be used to position an element in relation to any of the four sides of its parent Container, or to the element beside the selected child element in the designated direction.

-Each alignment dimension (Horizontal, Vertical) has four parameters available: Center, Left/Top (default), Right/Bottom and Stretch.
+There are two dimensions along which elements can be aligned: Horizontal (width) and Vertical (height).
+In both alignment dimensions, one of six parameters can be specified: Center, Left (default), Right, Top (default), Bottom, and Stretch.

-User can set alignment for both dimensions independently.
+The HmGui programmer can set alignment for both dimensions independently.

 Stretching an element in the horizontal or vertical dimension by alignment always has priority over fixed/percent size in that dimension.
 If both alignment and a fixed or percent size are specified for an element, the alignment effect will be applied.